MiR-stack/formfast/readme.md

 - **errorClass:** Use this property to define a class name for the error element displayed in case of validation errors.

+- **InputErrorClass:** Use this property to define a class name for the input element displayed in case of validation errors.

 ```

 password:{